yuvalot/htm.core/README.md

 2) Run: `python setup.py install --user --force`

-   This will build and install everything.
+   This will build and install a release version of htm.core.
 The `--user` option prevents the system installed site-packages folder from being changed and avoids the need for admin privileges.
 The `--force` option forces the package to be replaced if it already exists from a previous build.
 Alternatively you can type `pip uninstall htm.core` to remove a previous package before performing a build.

    * If you are using `virtualenv` you do not need the --user or --force options.
    * If you are using Anaconda Python you must run within the `Anaconda Prompt` on Windows.
 Do not use --user or --force options.

-   * If you run into problems due to caching of arguments in CMake, delete the folder `Repository/build` and try again.
-This is only an issue when developing C++ code.
+   * If you run into problems due to caching of arguments in CMake, delete the folder `<path-to-repo>/build` and try again.
+This may only an issue when developing C++ code.

 3) After that completes you are ready to import the library: